sourcegraph/about/handbook/engineering/web/styling.md

 # Styling UI

 Sourcegraph has many UI components.
-A unique constraint for these is that they need to run withing different _environments_.
+A unique constraint for these is that they need to run within different _environments_.
 Wherever a component is running, it should look native to its environment and consistent with the design of that environment.
 For example, our hover overlay needs to work and _behave_ the same in the Sourcegraph webapp and in the browser extension, where it is injected into a variety of code hosts, but _look_ native to the environment.
 Components need to be able to adapt styles from CSS stylesheets already loaded on the page (no matter how those were architected).